This topic describes foreign keys in Spanner and how you can use them to enforce referential integrity in your database solution.

 NULL referencing values

-are not checked, that is, they can be added to the referencing table.
+are not checked, that is, you can add them to the referencing table.

 Validation occurs immediately after each DML statement.
 You must, for example, insert the referenced row before inserting its referencing rows.
 When using a mutation API, mutations are buffered until the transaction is committed.
 Foreign key validation is deferred until the transaction is committed.
 In this case it is permissible to insert the referencing rows first.